SciML/DifferentialEquations.jl/docs/src/index.md

 ## Implemented Solvers

+For help with choosing a solver algorithm, please see the solver options pages.

 For PDEs, [method] denotes an additional version for handling stochastic partial differential equations.
 SDE solvers and ODE solvers take in general sized inputs.
 For example, if u₀ is a matrix (and your problem functions are designed to work